 Perlite and other extras can also be added to grow bags which can be used in the greenhouse, around the patio and even sunk into the garden border.

 It is important to remember that tomatoes are best grown in compost/soil that is new and bought from the garden centre.
-Grow bags are containers that come with disease free soil – perfect!
+Grow bags are containers that come with disease free soil – perfect for growing tall varieties.

 Tall varieties also need to be stopped.